dbursztynowski/5g-taskforce/open5gs/README.md

 In Gradiant implementation of UERANSIM, UEs can be attached to the network (and detached) in bulk using Helm commands with customized parameters.
 UEs attached in bulk are run (represented by their TUN interfaces) in distinct deployment/container (with unique name).
 While it is possible to attach UEs to the network one by one in a single deployment, we will use the bulk (multi-deployment) option in this lab because it better suits our needs and is simpler to use.
 More on this later.

-## Deploying UERANSIM with the initial set of UEs attached
+## Deploying UERANSIM with initial set of UEs attached

 Running the following command deployes UERANSIM, connects the gNB to the Open5GS core network and connects an initial set of four UEs to the network (attaching UE corresponds to what happens when you switch on your mobile device).
 The number of UEs to create is configured in file gnb-ues-values.yaml (currently it equals 4).
 - NOTE: We create UEs in groups (bulk).
 From the Helm perspective, each group is implemented in a separate Helm release.
 From the Kubernetes perspective, the group is implemented as deployment (with respective pod and container in the pod).
 Below command installs Helm relase named `ueransim-gnb`.
 We assume deploying UERANSIM in the same namespace as Open5GS.